Our multiple sclerosis home carer service enables you or a loved one to live independently at home with the support of an experienced MS carer.

-Multiple Sclerosis, often shortened to MS, is a neurological condition that is characterised by damaged nerve fibres (myelin).
+Multiple sclerosis, often shortened to MS, is a neurological condition that is characterised by damaged nerve fibres (myelin).
 Because of the importance of the nervous system in the body, this damage can cause a wide range of symptoms, and these symptoms often result in various disabilities or challenges for the person living with multiple sclerosis.

-Approximately 100,000 people in the United Kingdom have MS and most people are diagnosed between the ages of 20 and 40.
-MS is known to affect nearly three times as many women as men.
+Approximately 100,000 people in the UK are living with multiple sclerosis and most people are diagnosed between the ages of 20 and 40.
+It’s known to affect nearly three times as many women as men.
 Let’s explore some of the warning signs of MS.

-Chronic fatigue is different from simply feeling tired – MS sufferers will often fee completely and utterly exhausted and will struggle to carry out simple activities.
+- Fatigue – Chronic fatigue is different to simply feeling tired – those living with MS will often feel completely and utterly exhausted and may struggle to carry out simple activities.

-In around 25% of MS cases, the patient can experience loss of vision, colour blindness, pain in the eye, flashes or double vision.
+- Problems with vision – In around 25% of MS cases, the person can experience loss of vision, colour blindness, pain in the eye, flashes or double vision.

-Various parts of the body – often the arms, legs and the trunk – will feel numb or ‘tingly’ to an individual living with multiple sclerosis.
+- Numbness / tingling – Various parts of the body – often the arms, legs and torso – will feel numb or ‘tingly’ to an individual living with multiple sclerosis.

 - Spasms, stiffness and weakness in muscles – Muscle contraction, stiffness or general weakness could be warning signs of MS.

-- Problems with mental health – Aside from cognitive dysfunction, MS patients are more prone to periods of anxiety or depression (or both).
-Mood swings can also become apparent.
+- Problems with mental health – Aside from cognitive dysfunction, those living with MS are more prone to periods of anxiety or depression (or both).
+Mood swings may also become apparent.

 - General pain – one of the warning signs of MS includes frequently experiencing pain.
 It can either be directly caused by the condition, or as a result of other symptoms.
 This can include both neuropathic and musculoskeletal pain.